jeromebaude/hashicat-aws/README.md

     rm terraform.tfstate*

-### 2.2 remote exec to protect sensitive variables
+### 2.2 Remote exec to protect sensitive variables

 Sensitive information like AWS credentials is currently exposed, let switch to remote exec to protect all of them,